Top 10 Best and Worst Flooring Options For Your Bathroom

 No seam means you will get the benefits of water-resistant linoleum without the problems of individual tiles.

 Simple to install and made from waterproof plastic, vinyl tile is a good choice for bathroom flooring.
 You do, however, still run into some potential problems because of the seams between tiles and there is really no way to seal them against moisture.

 3. Ceramic or Stone Tile

 Ceramic or stone tiles are an excellent choice for showers, pools and bathtubs.
 They are durable, water-resistant and look great.
 Grout seals the seams from moisture; some tiles and grout are available that are designed to repel water.

 2. Sheet Vinyl

-This is perhaps the best choice for a heavily used bathroom.
+This is perhaps the best bathroom flooring option for a heavily used bathroom.
 You get all the durability of vinyl flooring without those troublesome seam issues.

 If you are reading this and picturing a bathroom floor that looks a lot like your driveway, hold that thought.
-Today, concrete flooring is an increasingly popular choice, because it’s durable, can be sealed against water and is available in a variety of colors and tints.
+Today, concrete flooring is an increasingly popular choice for bathroom flooring because it’s durable, can be sealed against water, and is available in a variety of colors and tints.